 Science, technology and innovation offer transformative solutions that can accelerate progress towards an inclusive, sustainable and resilient world.
-Yet the opportunities and benefits brought by technological advancement are not distributed equally, with most of them being captured by developed countries, as reflected by the significant concentration of knowledge creation in terms of patents and scientific publications.
+Yet the opportunities and benefits brought by technological advancement are not equally distributed, with most of them being captured by developed countries, as reflected by the significant concentration of knowledge creation in terms of patents and scientific publications.

-The growing technological complexity, the fast pace of technological change and the massive impact of recent waves of innovations call for a collaborative approach to STI; business as usual will not close but widen inequalities, making it more difficult to catch up for latecomers.
+The growing technological complexity, the fast pace of technological change and the massive impact of recent waves of innovations call for a collaborative approach to STI; business as usual will not close but widen inequalities, making it more difficult for latecomers to catch up.
 What is urgently needed is to enhance international solidarity and cooperation, revitalize global partnerships, and give renewed impetus to open, inclusive and equitable collaboration mechanisms.
+Only a truly global innovation system could address global challenges in a way that will benefit all.

-This issue paper provides a comprehensive review of the status of global STI cooperation under four key elements for STI policy development: strategic planning, STI prerequisites, R&D and innovation.
-The review highlights good practices and lessons learned from various STI cooperation models that can inform possible approaches to strengthen international collaboration in STI.
+This paper provides a comprehensive review of the status of global STI cooperation under four key elements for STI policy development: strategic planning, STI enablers, R&D and innovation.
+The aim is to highlight good practices and lessons learned from various STI cooperation models that can inform possible approaches to strengthen international collaboration in STI.

-The findings stress the importance of guaranteeing open, inclusive and equitable collaboration mechanisms that takes into account the needs and priorities of developing countries.
+The findings stress the importance of guaranteeing open, inclusive and equitable collaboration mechanisms that take into account the needs and priorities of developing countries.
 Some of the key features include a good governance structure, strong political will coupled with funding commitment, clear and transparent decision-making and implementation processes, as well as mechanisms that consolidate feedback from different stakeholders.